canro91/canro91.github.io/_posts/2019-08-29-TimeComplexity.md

 ---
 layout: post
-title: Time complexity: An interview exercise II
+title: Time complexity&colon; An interview exercise II
 ---

 You nailed it at your first interview.
 You impressed the interviewer with your answers.
 Now, another interview.
 This time, it's the interviewer's boss turn.